sensor-management-system/orchestration/README.md

 **AND** for keyword search (without it search for specific device types for example will not work).

+Please note: You don't have to run the `reindex` on every startup.
+It is important to run it initially and after each change in the structure of the search index as well (new fields to index for example).

 You can watch the output of the containers witch `docker-compose logs`: